 Binh Duong province, located in the south of Vietnam, has been striving to build a welcoming investing zone and has successfully turned itself into an ideal destination for investors to start a business in Vietnam.
 With only one and a half hour drive from Ho Chi Minh City, Binh Duong’s close proximity to Ho Chi Minh City has attracted large foreign companies to grow and expand their production as part of their supply chain in the province.
 On top of that, Binh Duong has focused on attracting investments in hi-tech, less labour-intensive and environmentally friendly industries.

 As one of the leading festival and event destinations and tourist centres in the world, Da Nang was the host for the APEC Economic Leaders’ Week in 2017.
-Since then, Da Nang has earned even more recognition from international companies around the world and has established itself as a brand as the city of festivals and the city of bridges.
+Since then, Da Nang has earned even more recognition from international companies around the world and has established itself as a brand as the most livable city in Vietnam and the city of bridges.

 Attributing to its strategic coastal position, the economy in Hai Phong has quickly become a powerhouse with the tremendous amount of import and export activities via its several seaports, and constant improvements to infrastructure.
 The Vietnamese government aims to establish Hai Phong as an international logistics and supply chain gateway, as well as the leading actor of Vietnam’s booming economy.